galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 > ### {% icon question %} Questions
 >
-> 1. Do you observe any tendency in the data?
+> 1. Do you observe anything in the clustering of the samples?
-> 2. What is changing if we select `Plot the data as it is` in "Advanced - log transformation"?
+> 2. What changes if we regenerate the heatmap and select `Plot the data as it is` in "Advanced - log transformation"?
-> 3. Can you generate an heatmap the normalized counts for the up-regulated genes with FC > 2?
+> 3. Can you generate a heatmap of normalized counts for all up-regulated genes with absolute fold change > 2?
 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
 The samples are clustering by treatment.
-The genes are also clustering based on the counts.
-2 genes (FBgn0026562, FBgn00003360)
+The genes are also clustering based on the counts, 2 genes (FBgn0026562, FBgn00003360) with very large counts cluster away from the other genes.
 > > 2.
-The scale is changing and the differences between the genes are not visible anymore
+The scale changes and the differences between the genes are not visible anymore.
 > > 3.
-Extract the genes with logFC > 2 (filter for genes with c3>1 on the summary of the differentially expressed genes) and run heatmap2 on the generated table
+Extract the genes with logFC > 1 (filter for genes with c3>1 on the summary of the differentially expressed genes) and run heatmap2 on the generated table.
 > {: .solution}
 {: .question}

-## Analysis of the functional enrichment among the differentially expressed genes
+## Analysis of functional enrichment among the differentially expressed genes

-We have extracted genes that are differentially expressed in treated (with PS gene depletion) samples compared to untreated samples.
-We would like to know the functional enrichment among the differentially expressed genes.
+We have extracted genes that are differentially expressed in treated (PS gene-depleted) samples compared to untreated samples.
+We would like to know if there are categories of genes that are enriched among the differentially expressed genes.

-[Gene Ontology (GO)](http://www.geneontology.org/) analysis is widely used to reduce complexity and highlight biological processes in genome-wide expression studies, but standard methods give biased results on RNA-seq data due to over-detection of differential expression for long and highly expressed transcripts.
+[Gene Ontology (GO)](http://www.geneontology.org/) analysis is widely used to reduce complexity and highlight biological processes in genome-wide expression studies.
+However, standard methods give biased results on RNA-seq data due to over-detection of differential expression for long and highly-expressed transcripts.

 [goseq tool](https://bioconductor.org/packages/release/bioc/vignettes/goseq/inst/doc/goseq.pdf) provides methods for performing GO analysis of RNA-seq data, taking length bias into account.
 The methods and software used by goseq are equally applicable to other category based tests of RNA-seq data, such as KEGG pathway analysis.